Melanated-Cyber-Kings/Project-ARMAGEDDON/README.md

 **2. EC2 application starts processing**
    - The app uses its **IAM role** (instance profile) to get temporary credentials via AWS STS.
+   - The STS (Security token Service) will issue temporary security credentials.
+When your EC2 instance has an IAM role attached (via instance profile), it doesn’t have permanent AWS keys.
+So instead
+     - EC2 contacts STS to get temporary credentials for its IAM role
+     - STS validates the role
+     - STS returns the temporary credentials
+     - EC2 uses these credentials to call AWS services securely, like Secrets Manager

 **3. EC2 IAM role validated**
    - IAM confirms the role is allowed to call Secrets Manager.